Cortex-Command-Center/Cortex-Command-Community-Continuation-Data/README.md

 # How To Make Your Voice Heard #

 Due to our current deplatforming, it might be difficult to find a place dedicated to talking about this project.
-Until we fix that, your best bet is the temporary discord shown above, or github issues.
+Until we fix that, your best bet is github issues.

 ***